makingbreadcrumbs/recipebox/README.md

-# Allison's Recipe Site — GitHub Pages Setup
+# Recipe Site — GitHub Pages Setup

 This folder is a ready-to-publish static website.
 Follow these one-time steps to make it live on the web, free, with no domain to decide on.